jjj11x/stc_rpncalc/README.md

 The keyboard matrix is scanned once every 5ms.
 The keyboard debouncing is based on the quick draw/integrator hybrid algorithm described [here](https://summivox.wordpress.com/2016/06/03/keyboard-matrix-scanning-and-debouncing/).
 This algorithm combines the advantages of both methods:

 1. It signals a key press immediately, the very first instant a keyboard matrix scan detects a key is pressed (similar to the "quick-draw" method).
-1. It has an "integrator" to determine both when a key is fully pressed and when a key is fully released.
+1. It has an "integrator" (a saturating up/down counter) to determine both when a key is fully pressed and when a key is fully released.
 This prevents the mechanically bouncy keys from registering multiple times when pressed.

 In practice, the keyboard debouncing works much better than the original firmware (which would occasionally miss keystrokes).